bahrus/xtal-tree/README.md

     </xtal-cascade>
 ```

-The "output" of xtal-tree,"viewable-nodes" is the array of "viewableNodes" which will tend to be quite large.
+Recall that the "output" of xtal-tree,"viewable-nodes," is the array of "viewableNodes" which will tend to be quite large.

-On the other hand, the "output" of the xtal-cascade component is:  "selected-root-nodes," which provides the smallest set of nodes that indicate what nodes are selected.
-Since all the children of a selected node are selected for logical consistencies, there is no need to specify this as it is redundant.
+On the other hand, here the "output" of the xtal-cascade component is:  "selected-root-nodes," which provides the smallest set of nodes that indicate what nodes are selected.
+Since all the children of a selected node are selected for logical consistencies, there is no need to include them because that would be redundant.

 ## Install the Polymer-CLI